 Karmeliterkloster Marienthal, Religious monastery in Hamminkeln, Germany.

-The site was founded in the 13th century as an Augustinian settlement and saw centuries of religious life on its grounds.
-In the 20th century a major shift occurred when the Carmelites took over the community and established new spiritual direction.
+The site was founded in the 13th century as an Augustinian settlement and remained a center of religious life for several centuries.
+In the 20th century, the Carmelites took over the community and gave it a new spiritual direction.

 The community of curious travelers